 Accreditation – Graduates of IVLA receive a college preparatory diploma accredited by AdvancEd.

 Success – The engaging, multimedia learning platform motivates students.
 Immediate feedback gives them confidence.

 Individualized – Because the online curriculum is self-paced and mastery-based, each student receives whatever they need; whether extra practice to acquire a concept or skill or opportunity to excel.

 International Virtual Learning Academy is a fully accredited online school for students grades K-12.
 Families with IVLA choose from six online curriculum programs.
 Certified and highly qualified teachers support each course.
-In addition, each student has a mentor who works closely with the family to track progress and provide cooperative learning opportunities with other students in a virtual classroom experience.
+In addition, each student has a success coach who works closely with the family to track progress and provide cooperative learning opportunities with other students in a virtual classroom experience.